Blog

 Travel precautions demand practicing good hygiene, as well as avoiding contaminated food and water (see ‘Preventing Contamination of Food and Water Abroad’ below).

-Gut flora protect against Salmonella infection, which can be promoted by optimal nutrition, probiotics, and avoiding the use of prophylactic antimicrobials.
+Gut flora protects against Salmonella infection, which can be promoted by optimal nutrition, probiotics, and avoiding the use of prophylactic antimicrobials.
 Antibiotics are known to make the infection more persistent if taken prior to infection.

 Typhoid vaccines have been developed that reduce the risk of acquiring typhoid.
 These are recommended for travelers entering a high-risk area.[15]
 A booster shot is required every 5 years for long-lasting immunity.